-From the review of the practices identified, it was established that overall, priority has been placed on raising awareness on both the reskilling of professionals, starting from management level and reaching out to front-line staff that works with vulnerable households on the poverty margin.
+In addition, it can be seen that priority has been placed on raising awareness on both the reskilling of professionals, starting from management level and reaching out to front-line staff that works with vulnerable households on the poverty margin.
 In addition, the provision of holistic approaches to build the capacities of the relevant stakeholders was also a priority for the practices presented, highlighting the importance of establishing efficient cooperation structures among companies, local authorities and energy companies and line ministries.